perkeep/perkeep/doc/protocol/blob-upload.md

-When uploading multiple blobs (the common case), the fastest option depends on whether or not you're using a modern HTTP transport (e.g. SPDY).
-If your client and server don't support SPDY, you want to use the batch stat and batch upload endpoints, which hopefully can die when the future finishes arriving.
+When uploading multiple blobs (the common case), the fastest option depends on whether or not you're using HTTP/2.0.
+If your client and server don't support HTTP/2.0, you want to use the batch stat and batch upload endpoints, which hopefully can die when the future finishes arriving.

-If you have SPDY, uploading 100 blobs is just like uploading 100 single blobs, but all at once.
+If you have HTTP/2.0, uploading 100 blobs is just like uploading 100 single blobs, but all at once.
 Send all your 100 HEAD requests at once, wait 1 RTT for all 100 replies, and then send then the <= 100 PUT requests with the blobs that the server didn't have.

-If you DON'T have SPDY on both sides, you want to use the batch stat and batch upload endpoints, described below.
+If you DON'T have HTTP/2.0 on both sides, you want to use the batch stat and batch upload endpoints, described below.

 ## Preupload request: